Understanding Tracks & Channels

 You know tracks hold audio or MIDI data.
 Now the question is: where does that audio go after it leaves the track?

 Every track's signal follows a path to your speakers.
-If you understand that that path you set your sessions up to stay organized and become less confusing as they grow.
+If you understand that path, you set your sessions up to stay organized and become less confusing as they grow.

 This lesson covers signal routing, mono versus stereo (including a common misunderstanding about creating width), when to use busses versus sends, and why naming and color coding matter more than they seem to.
 These concepts shape how you structure projects and where you apply processing.